ClericPy/watchdogs/README.md

 # watchdogs

-The whole thing is keeping some watchdogs to monitor the web's change.
+The whole thing is to keep some watchdogs to monitor the web's change.

 ## Intro